DorianBDev/blog/content/post/degate-1/index.md

 ---
 title: "My Talk About Silicon Chips Reverse Engineering and Degate"
 description: Introduce a talk about silicon chips RE and Degate I presented at multiple conferences in 2024.
+slug: degate-talk
 date: 2024-12-03T12:00:00+02:00
 image: image.png
 math: